Curling Analytics

 To summarize some of the more impactful or interesting observations:

 I also produced a plot during this initial exploration that is worth discussing here.
 As a check on the validity of the positions stored in the stone_positions table, I produced a heat map of all the stone positions.
-Recall that in stone_positions, all positions are oriented with the house at the bottom, and the center of the button (“the pin”) at (0,0), with positive x going to the right, negative x going to left, positive y towards the hog line, and negative y towards the back line.
+Recall that in stone_positions, all positions are oriented with the house at the bottom, and the center of the button (“the pin”) at (0,0), with positive x going to the right, negative x going to the left, positive y towards the hog line, and negative y towards the back line.
 The range of this plot is based on the range of positions in the stone_positions table, and given the nearly 700,000 positions it contains, the full range of the area in play should be covered.
 To further guide the eye, we should also note that the back line (minimum y) and the front of the house should be equidistant from (0,0).
 Without further ado, here is the plot:

 So, what do we see here?